 There has been no evidence of fraud or misuse tied to the incident.
 However, as a precautionary measure, members of the public are encouraged to adopt the following measures:

-Check for fraudulent transactions.
-Check and review your credit card and other transaction history regularly.
-Contact your bank or the relevant authorities immediately if you suspect fraudulent activities.
+- Check and review your financial and other statements regularly.
+Contact your card issuer or relevant agency immediately if you suspect fraudulent activities.

-For more tips on practising good cyber hygiene, visit our Gosafeonline's Cyber Tips 4 You
+For more tips on improving online cyber hygiene, visit our GoSafeOnline's Cyber Tips 4 You